 - If you are using a meat injector for the first time, don’t freak out if it reminds you of your doctor.
 It does look like a hypodermic needle.

-- It is a good idea to go for two different needles one for marinade with chunky bits of spices and a thinner one for all liquid marinades.
+- It is a good idea to go for two different needles, one for the marinade with chunky bits of spices and a thinner one for all liquid marinades.

-- If you are looking for sturdier one that would last long pick stainless steel over plastic.
+- If you are looking for a sturdier one that would last long pick stainless steel over plastic.
 They also do not retain smells and oils.
 The plunger comes in various styles.
-You will find a simple one with a spring grip, a more fancy one with a two finger grip.
+You will find a simple one with a spring grip, a more fancy one with a two-finger grip.

 - The fanciest one is probably the one with the gun like the design.
 Goes without saying that it gives the best grip and control.